Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/cmake_demo.md

     - `CMakeFiles`: even much more things that are not so important right now
 - `make` and `./helloworld`
 - `make clean`
+- Makefiles are created by default, one can also create other things: `cmake --help`
+- A bit more modern: From project root call:
+    - `cmake -S. -Bbuild`
+    - `cmake --build build` (independent of generator)

 ## Multiple files